minprog/cs50x-1718-1819/info/10 Syllabus.md

 #### Programming 2

+Note: the exact weights will be decided by Feb 11, after which you'll find them here.
+Current weights are an indication, but not final.

 |               | Language     | Weight |
 | ------------- | ------------ | -----: |
 | Homepage      | HTML         |     0% |